 “Quite possibly, yes.”

-Mrs. Lund looked Eve over.
-“Do you have children?”
+Mrs. Lund gave Eve a once-over and asked, “Do you have children?”

 “No, not yet,” said Eve.